TrenchBroom/TrenchBroom/app/resources/documentation/manual/index.md

 ### Terminals

 In EBNF, terminal rules are those which only contain terminal symbols on the right hand side.
 A symbol is terminal if it is enclosed in double quotes.
-Note that for the `Char` rule, we have chosen to not enumate all actual ASCII characters and have used a placeholder string instead.
+Note that for the `Char` rule, we have chosen to not enumerate all actual ASCII characters and have used a placeholder string instead.

 	Alpha          = "a" | "b" | ... "z" | "A" | "B" | ...
 "Z"
 	Numeric        = "0" | "1" | ...
 "9"